Thank you for your response

 Finance Minister Nirmala Sitharaman is now presenting Budget 2022 in Parliament.
 Click here for LIVE Budget Updates

-Indian taxation system is divided into two types: One is Direct Taxes and other is Indirect Taxes.
+Indian taxes are divided into two types: One is Direct Taxes and other is Indirect Taxes.
 Talking about direct taxes, it is levied on the income that different types of business entities earn in a financial year.
-There are different types of taxpayers registered with Income tax department and they pay taxes at different rates.
+There are different types of taxpayers registered with the Income tax department and they pay taxes at different rates.
 For eg, An individual and a company being a taxpayer are not taxed at the same rate.

+A corporate is an entity that has a separate and independent legal entity from its shareholders.
 Domestic as well as foreign companies are liable to pay corporate tax under the Income-tax Act.
 While a domestic company is taxed on its universal income, a foreign company is only taxed on the income earned within India i.e. is being accrued or received in India.

 For the purpose of calculation of taxes under Income tax act, the types of companies can be defined as under:

 Taxes on Income

-The following rates are applicable to the domestic companies for AY 2019-20 based on their turnover:
+The following rates are applicable to the domestic companies for AY 2020-21 based on their turnover: